oversj96/NurikabePP/README.md

-# puzzle_factory
+# RowBrain

-Trying my hand at creating a solution to nurikabe puzzle solving and counting.
+Attempting to count good patterns by determining "successor" and "punctuator" rows for a given puzzle size.